 In China, I have worked with ecologists to understand how people and landscapes respond to efforts at reforestation and biodiversity conservation.
 In a new project, our team is joining sociology, landscape ecology, and genetics to examine patterns of crop disease unfolding in smallholder, cooperative, and corporate apple orchards.
 I am also working with Cornell’s Community and Regional Development Institute to learn about community responses to flood risk in New York’s Hudson River estuary, and I am working with a group of conservation biologists to analyze relationships between biodiversity and socioeconomic status in urban areas.

-Three recent publications: in The China Quarterly, Stabilizing Forests and Communities: Accommodative Buffering within China’s Collective Forest Tenure Reform; in the Spring 2018 issue of Rural Sociology, Land Tenure Legacies, Household Life Cycles, and Livelihood Strategies in Upland China; and in Current Sociology, China’s Summons for Environmental Sociology, co-authored with Yifei Li and John Liu.
+Some recent publications: in World Development, Explaining Heterogeneous Afforestation Outcomes: How Community Officials and Households Mediate Tree Cover Change in China; in The China Quarterly, Stabilizing Forests and Communities: Accommodative Buffering within China’s Collective Forest Tenure Reform; and in Current Sociology, China’s Summons for Environmental Sociology, co-authored with Yifei Li and John Liu.